Financial Samurai

 In this post, I’d like to point out a very important rule before buying any single family home.
 If you follow this rule, I’m confident with the right execution, you will be able to make far more money than if you didn’t.

 Not only should you buy a home with expansion potential, you should consider buying a home in the most expensive neighborhood with the largest expansion potential possible.
-Let me explain two very real examples.
+Let me explain two very real examples of how to make lots of money in real estate.

-Value: Most GGH homes sell for between $650 – $850 / square foot, depending on location and view.
+Value: Back in 2014, most GGH homes sold for between $650 – $850 / square foot, depending on location and view.
 The price is relatively inexpensive compared to everywhere else in the city.
-If I was a real estate agent, I’d use my language skills to convince every foreigner to buy in this neighborhood, especially the Chinese.
+If I was a real estate agent, I'd use my language skills to convince every foreigner to buy in this neighborhood, especially the Chinese.

 Cost: The building cost per square foot can be as low as $150 a square foot up to $350 a square foot. $150 a square foot is for a simple room with electricity and no plumbing. $350 a square foot is for bathrooms and kitchens.
 According to the National Association Of Homebuilders, the national cost per square foot to build is only $80.
 But I challenge anybody to get a price that low and be happy with the results.